How to Invest in Stocks

 Stocks are called “risk assets” for a reason.
-Unlike savings accounts or government-backed bonds which guarantee interest payments and then, at maturity, return the original investment, stocks make no such promises.
+Savings accounts and government-backed bonds guarantee interest payments and then, at maturity, return the original investment; stocks make no such promises.
 A stock’s price could, theoretically, go into the stratosphere—or it could go to zero.
 Here are some of the major risks when you invest in stocks:

 - Financial Risk: You lose money if the company isn’t successful or is out of favour with investors.